TeeTohr/Bouncing-Pixels---Streamer-Toolkit-by-TeeTohr/Readme.txt

-## Using Custom Images / Corner Effects
+## Using Custom Assets

-1. Place your images in the /images and/or /corner_effects folder
+1. Place your assets in the various subfolders available such as /images or /corner_effects according to each tooltip's explanation in the Dock for each setting
-2. Name them as: custom.png, custom.jpg, custom.gif, custom.webp, or custom.svg
+4. Supported formats are listed in each setting's main tooltip
-3. Select them from the Image/Corner Effects dropdown in the Settings tab
+3. Name them as custom.xxx, xxx being one of the allowed file extension/format
-4. Supported formats: PNG, JPG, GIF (animated), WebP (animated), SVG
+4. Select them from the Settings tab